Discover Andaman | Destinations |

 Baratang Island Tour

-Nature lovers and trekking enthusiasts consider it the perfect trip, offering a unique experience.
+Nature lovers and trekking enthusiasts find the Baratang Island tour to be the perfect trip, offering a unique experience.
 To reach Baratang, you need to leave the port early in the morning, around 3 AM, as the distance is approximately 100 km.
 There are two ways to reach Baratang: by road or by ship.
 If you’re planning a day tour, traveling by road is the best option.
 If you’re considering taking a ship, there could be some challenges, as the service is not very regular.
 Ships typically operate only once or twice a week, so planning a day trip by ship isn’t the ideal choice.
 You can plan a solo day tour to Baratang Island.
 Among the many famous places in the Andaman and Nicobar Islands, Baratang offers a unique glimpse of natural beauty that's different from the rest.

 Location